Herodotus: Author and orator

 Herodotus would have made his researches known to the larger world through oral recitations to a public crowd.
 John Marincola writes in his introduction to the Penguin edition of the Histories that there are certain identifiable pieces in the early books of Herodotus's work which could be labeled as "performance pieces".
 These portions of the research seem independent and "almost detachable", so that they might have been set aside by the author for the purposes of an oral performance.
 The intellectual matrix of the 5th century, Marincola suggests, comprised many oral performances in which philosophers would dramatically recite such detachable pieces of their work.
-The idea was to criticize previous arguments on a topic and emphatically and enthusiastically insert their own in order to win over the audience.
+The idea was to criticise previous arguments on a topic and emphatically and enthusiastically insert their own in order to win over the audience.

 It was conventional in Herodotus's day for authors to "publish" their works by reciting them at popular festivals.
 According to Lucian, Herodotus took his finished work straight from Anatolia to the Olympic Games and read the entire Histories to the assembled spectators in one sitting, receiving rapturous applause at the end of it.
 According to a very different account by an ancient grammarian, (Note: Montfaucon's Bibliothec.
 Coisl.
 Cod. clxxvii p.
 609, cited by.)
 Herodotus refused to begin reading his work at the festival of Olympia until some clouds offered him a bit of shade – by which time the assembly had dispersed.
 (Hence the proverbial expression "Herodotus and his shade" to describe someone who misses an opportunity through delay.)
 Herodotus's recitation at Olympia was a favourite theme among ancient writers, and there is another interesting variation on the story to be found in the Suda: that of Photius (Note: Photius Bibliothec.
 Cod. lx p.
 59, cited by Ralinson) and Tzetzes, (Note: Tzetzes Chil.
 1.19, cited by.) in which a young Thucydides happened to be in the assembly with his father, and burst into tears during the recital.
 Herodotus observed prophetically to the boy's father: "Your son's soul yearns for knowledge."

 Eventually, Thucydides and Herodotus became close enough for both to be interred in Thucydides's tomb in Athens.
 Such at least was the opinion of Marcellinus in his Life of Thucydides.
 (Note: Marcellinus, in Vita.
 Thucyd. p. ix, cited by.)
 According to the Suda, he was buried in Macedonian Pella and in the agora in Thurii.